-Later in the term we shall provide you with a little more information about some of our clubs in this space.
+Later in the term we shall provide you with a little more information about some of our clubs.
 In the mean time you may wish to refer to our school website as we have a wide range of activities during dinner time, tutor time and after school, these often change from term to term.
-There is an example of extra-curricular activities in this folder.